 - Picture Mode preset configuration: Multiple color modes can be quickly configured and selected using MultiProfiler.
-Choose from the simplicity of built-in sRGB, Adobe RGB, DCI, DICOM, REC-BT709, and High Brightness modes, or load a device ICC profile for color matching a printer or another monitor.
-A powerful Wizard interface is available for creating and customizing different Picture Mode configurations, and controlling every aspect of the monitor, including gamma characteristics, color gamut, white point, and brightness. - Multi Picture Picture-in-Picture (PIP) and Picture-by-Picture (PBP) configuration: The powerful SpectraView Engine color processor allows two3 video signals to be viewed at once in a secondary PIP or PBP configuration.
-The picture of the secondary window can even be configured to display in a different colorspace, allowing for viewing functions like printer emulations or human color vision deficiencies. - DisplaySync Pro and USB hub configuration: The USB hub integrated into the MultiSync P1 and PA Series can also be managed through MultiProfiler to function as a Keyboard / Video / Mouse (KVM) switch.
+Choose from the simplicity of built-in sRGB, Adobe RGB, DCI, DICOM, REC-BT709 and High Brightness modes, or load a device ICC profile for color matching a printer or even another monitor.
+A powerful Wizard interface helps guide you through creating and customizing different custom Picture Mode configurations and controlling every aspect of the monitor, including gamma characteristics, color gamut, white point, and brightness. - Multi Picture Picture-in-Picture (PIP) and Picture-by-Picture (PBP) configuration: The powerful SpectraView Engine color processor allows two video signals to be viewed at once in a secondary PIP or PBP window configuration.
+The picture of the secondary window can even be configured to display in a different colorspace, allowing functions like simultaneous viewing of printer emulations, or even human color vision deficiencies.
+The PA322UHD and X841UHD models expand this capability and allow up to 4 separate video inputs to be individually configured with different color settings. - DisplaySync Pro and USB hub configuration: The USB hub integrated into the MultiSync P and PA Series can also be managed through MultiProfiler to function as a Keyboard / Video / Mouse (KVM) switch.
 This feature allows the mapping of the two USB upstream ports to the various monitor inputs, which is useful for managing multiple computers attached to the unit. - Automatic generation of ICC/ColorSync profiles: MultiProfiler automatically generates and updates ICC profiles for the monitor as the color modes are selected or adjusted.
-This activity, coupled with the internal stabilization, and highly accurate characterization and calibration of each monitor during production, reduces the need for a profiling package to profile the monitor. - Flexible: Communications with the monitor can be performed either through the video cable using the Display Data Channel / Command Interface (DDC/CI), or via a USB upstream connection to the unit (using optional USB cable).
+This activity, coupled with the internal stabilization and highly accurate characterization and calibration of each monitor during production, reduces the need for a profiling package to profile the monitor. - Flexible: Communications with the monitor can be performed either through the video cable using the Display Data Channel / Command Interface (DDC/CI), or via an USB upstream connection to the unit (using optional USB cable).
 This allows for better compatibility with different host PC platforms.

-1 Excludes P221W model.
+^{} Excludes P221W model.